Yashvardhan777/Carousel/README.md

 -> **Vertical Carousel** – A seamless, smooth-scrolling vertical list.
 -> **Supports GIFs and Image Backgrounds** – Each card can have different media types.
 -> **Dynamic CTA Themes** – The CTA style changes based on the card config.
 -> **Animated Text Appearance** – Text elements animate when they appear for the first time.
--> **Optimized Performance** – Efficient handling of media to ensure smooth scrolling.

 ---